RedPisa/starter-hugo-academic/content/authors/admin/_index.md

     url: https://www.buaa.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests currently include medical image analysis, AI for Health and computer vision, and I am open to explore other topics. <font color="red">I am looking for an available Ph.D., M.Phil, or RA position!</font>
+bio: My research interests currently include medical image analysis, AI for Health and computer vision, and I am open to explore other topics. <font color="red">I am looking for an available Ph.D., self-funded Master, or RA position!</font>

 # Interests to show in About widget
 interests: